Andriivka, Myrne settlement hromada, Volnovakha Raion, Donetsk Oblast

-Andriivka (Андріївка) is an urban-type settlement in Volnovakha Raion, Donetsk Oblast, eastern Ukraine.
+Andriivka (Андріївка) is a rural settlement in Volnovakha Raion, Donetsk Oblast, eastern Ukraine.
 Population:

 History

 Construction on the Karan railway station near the site of modern Andriivka began in 1882, in the Russian Empire.
 A Soviet council was created at the railway in 1919.

 During World War II, the station was captured by Nazi Germany.
 The Nazis used torture against railway workers who they saw as having connections to spies for the Soviet war effort.
 After the end of the war, Andriivka was officially founded in 1947 via the merger of the railway station and a village named Kyzyl Tash (Кизил Таш).
 It was assigned to Telmanove Raion.

 In 2014, after the beginning of the war in Donbas, Russia-backed militants took over most of Telmanove Raion, leaving Andriivka and a few other settlements in a strip of government-controlled land west of the Kalmius river, isolated from the rest of the raion.
 To facilitate administration, the Ukrainian government transferred that piece of land, including Andriivka, to Volnovakha Raion in December 2014.